fivestars-os/aladdin/README.md

     $ git clone git@github.com:fivestars-os/aladdin.git
     $ cd aladdin
-    $ ./scripts/infra_k8s_check.sh
+    $ scripts/infra_k8s_check.sh

 The `infra_k8s_check.sh` script checks to see if all of aladdin's dependencies are installed.
-Depending on the dependency, it will warn if it is missing, or install it in ~/.aladdin/bin if possible.
-This script is also run every time you run the aladdin.
+Depending on the dependency, it will warn if it is missing or install it in `~/.aladdin/bin` if possible.
+This script is also run every time you run aladdin.

 You may want to add aladdin to your path:

     $ eval $(./aladdin.sh env)

 You may also want to add `~/.aladdin/bin` to your path:

     $ export PATH=$PATH:~/.aladdin/bin

 You can add these two commands to your profile file if desired.

 You will now need to [create your aladdin configuration](./docs/create_aladdin_configuration.md), and link that to aladdin.

     $ aladdin config set config_dir /path/to/aladdin/configuration

+### NFS mounts

+Aladdin uses minikube for local development which is a VirtualBox-based VM.
+Internally it mounts your `/Users` (or `/cygdrive/c/Users` for Cygwin users) directory to the root of the minikube filesystem.
+We have discovered that the `vboxsf` mounts are not as performant as NFS mounts and furthermore are not as reliable when it comes to detecting file changes made from the host.
+To address this, we replace the `vboxsf` mounts within minikube with NFS mounts.
+However, this requires a bit of manual setup on the host machine before it will take effect.

+#### NFS Host Setup

+1. Install an NFS service on your host
+    1. **macOS** You should already have it available.
+    1. **Windows** You should install Cygwin and the `unfsd` package
+        * Take care when configuring the `unfsd` package as it can inadvertently remove login capabilities for your active user account.
+        * Be sure to add firewall exceptions for the installed services (/usr/sbin/unfsd & /usr/sbin/rpcbind).
+1. Add entries to your `/etc/hosts` file
+    1. **macOS**
+    ```
+    echo "/Users -alldirs -mapall="$(id -u)":"$(id -g)" $(minikube ip)" | sudo tee -a /etc/exports
+    ```
+    1. **Windows**
+    ```
+    # Ensure you have a line for "minikube" in your /etc/hosts file.
+    cat /etc/hosts

+    # If not, add it when you get minikube up and running.
+    echo "$(minikube ip) minikube" >> /etc/hosts

+    # Export this /Users directory as an NFS share.
+    echo "/cygdrive/c/Users    minikube(rw,all_squash,anonuid=$(id -u),anongid=$(id -g))" >> /etc/exports

+    # Restart the unfsd service through the Windows Service GUI now.
+    ```

 ## Creating and managing an aws kubernetes cluster
 This is all encapsulated in the [aladdin cluster command](./docs/cluster_cmd.md)